paulca55/markdown-docs/Web Development Tools.md

   AddKeysToAgent yes
 ```

-_Note: Learn more about how to connect to [multiple GitHub accounts on a single machine][multiple-git] if you need to push changes from multiple accounts.
+> Note: Learn more about how to connect to [multiple GitHub accounts on a single machine][multiple-git] if you need to push changes from multiple accounts.
 If you only need to push changes to a git repo **as yourself**, not the owner of the repo, you just need to be added as a collaborator in the GitHub dashboard.
-This will then use your own SSH key to push the changes, you don't need to mess around with adding a new SSH key ._
+This will then use your own SSH key to push the changes, you don't need to mess around with adding a new SSH key.

 ### Some `ssh-add` tricks